servo/book/src/contributing/style-guide.md

 The majority of our style recommendations are automatically enforced via our automated linters.
 This document has guidelines that are less easy to lint for.

+Lots of code in Servo was written before these recommendations were agreed upon.
+We welcome pull requests to bring project code up to date with the modern guidelines.

 ## Rust

 In general, all Rust code in Servo is automatically formatted via `rustfmt` when you run `./mach fmt`, which should align your code with the official [Rust Style Guide](https://doc.rust-lang.org/nightly/style-guide/).